JaackSchool/PassGen.py/README.md

 This generator uses tkinter to create a simple window with buttons.
 The program uses the tkinter command pullback feature to allow password generation with the click of a button!

 # Features:
-Select your own password length using a spinbox;
-Copy your password to your clipboard;
+  .Select your own password length using a spinbox .Copy your password to your clipboard
-Create a document with your password saved in it.
+  .Create a document with your password saved in it .Customise file names for your document

 This was constructed in 58 minutes using the tkinter docs ( tkdocs.com ) and an outdated partially put together python 2 password gen tutorial...